Designing Your Event-Driven Architecture

 4. Click anywhere below the filter area to hide the filters.

-5. Click the search field and start typing "Order".
+5. Click the search field and start typing "Basket".
 The list of objects updates as you type to display only the objects that contain matching content.
 The list displays all objects that have at least one version that matches the search results.

 Next Steps